-In preparation for the new 2023-24 LCAP, we engaged our District Advisory Committee (DAC), District English Learner Advisory Committee (DELAC), and the LCAP Parent and Community Committee in LCAP input throughout the year.
+In preparation for the new 2023-24 LCAP, we engaged our District Advisory Committee (DAC) and District English Learner Advisory Committee (DELAC) in LCAP input throughout the year.
 We held these meetings using Zoom this year and took advantage of Zoom chat, interpretation rooms, and breakout rooms to gather input and feedback from the representatives.

-- -During the November, 2022 meeting, we shared the results of a comprehensive needs assessment survey sent to 890 parents of English learners.
+-During the November, 2022 meeting, we shared the results of a comprehensive needs assessment survey sent to 890 parents of English learners.
 The results revealed how the schools communicate EL programs to parents and parent perceptions of student expectations.
-Parents were asked to provide feedback on the needs assessment, based on the results. - -At the December 7, 2022 meeting, we shared the Title I Parent Involvement Policy and solicited parent feedback and ideas to increase and improve parent engagement and what additional activities they would like to see in place.
-Members responded aloud and wrote comments in the chat. - -At the March 1, 2023 meeting, we reviewed the four LCAP goals and we asked for additional suggestions and input for activities to support all students, as well as specific student group needs.
+Parents were asked to provide feedback on the needs assessment, based on the results.

+-At the December 7, 2022 meeting, we shared the Title I Parent Involvement Policy and solicited parent feedback and ideas to increase and improve parent engagement and what additional activities they would like to see in place.
+Members responded aloud and wrote comments in the chat.

+-At the March 1, 2023 meeting, we reviewed the four LCAP goals and we asked for additional suggestions and input for activities to support all students, as well as specific student group needs.
 Suggestions were made verbally and in the Zoom chat.
 For each goal, parents were asked 1) Which planned actions are important for us to reach our goals?
-And 2) What other actions do you recommend that we take or consider to help us reach our goal? - -At the April 19, 2023 meeting, parents were provided with a budget and summary of all the parent input sessions from the school sites.
-Parents were provided additional opportunities in the chat and in the interpretation rooms to provide feedback and input. - -At the June 1, 2023 meeting was in-person and the draft LCAP plan was presented.
-The draft LCAP plan was posted on the Rosemead School District homepage along with the Budget Overview for Parents and a Google Form for the public to submit questions or comments on the draft LCAP Plan.
-Educational partners were invited to attend the meeting and were also provided with the draft plan and Google Form to ask questions.
+And 2) What other actions do you recommend that we take or consider to help us reach our goal?

+-At the April 19, 2023 meeting, parents were provided with a budget and summary of all the parent input sessions from the school sites.
+Parents were provided additional opportunities in the chat and in the interpretation rooms to provide feedback and input.

+-At the June 1, 2023 meeting was in-person and the draft LCAP plan was presented.
 The superintendent was present and responded to questions posed by the committee.
 The Educational Services Department added the DELAC and DAC's comments and questions to the Rosemead LCAP Public Comment Form, and his written responses were included in the posted document.

-We also held three LCAP Parent and Community Input Meetings to engage the parents and community members in developing next year's plan.
+We also held three LCAP Parent Community Input Meetings to engage the parents and community members in developing next year's plan.
 This is in addition to the five LCAP Input Roadshow sessions at each school site in February.